Table of Contents

 What is the S2P process?

-• Contract management – The Sourcing team negotiates with suppliers, taking into account quality, price, delivery time, payment terms, etc.
+• Contract management – The Sourcing team negotiates with the suppliers, taking into account quality, price, delivery time, payment terms, etc.

 • Order placement and tracking – Once a contract is in place, orders can be placed electronically through the system and will be tracked through to delivery.

 • Invoicing and payment – Upon delivery, the goods or services are inspected and an invoice is generated.
-This is processed through the Accounts Payable team, which makes payments to the supplier.
+This is processed through the accounts payable team, which makes payments to the supplier.

 Advantages of Source-to-Pay